-In this phase, an individual starts realizing and gets aware of the situation and thinks of ideas on how to handle this circumstance.
-This stage of the fear zone is the most important in making choices of rational decision to think positively and move to the next step of development.
+In this phase, an individual starts realizing and getting aware of the situation and thinks of ideas on how to handle this circumstance.
+This stage of the fear zone is the most important in making choices of rational decisions to think positively and move to the next step of development.

 Acceptance of any calamity makes a person stronger and gives them the ability to think creatively.
 Mind comes back to real sense.
 It allows an individual to see the fact through transparent glasses.
 It is the best stage to analyze the situation and take the next step appropriately.